The Personal Fitness Merit Badge: Your Ultimate Guide in 2026

 4b) Your weakest and strongest area of physical fitness

-You should return to 4b) after starting requirement 6 and taking your physical examination.
+You should return to 4b) after starting requirement 6 and taking your physical fitness tests.
 Identify an area of personal fitness where you performed better than expected, as well as an area that you could continue to improve.

 4c) The need to have a balance in the four areas of physical fitness